Ed Trust–West Statement In Response to California’s Final 2019-2020 Budget

 - Cal Grant B Service Incentive Grant: The Budget provides $9 million to create the Cal Grant B Service Incentive Grant Program.
 This program will provide Cal Grant recipients at the three public segments, who are not eligible for federal work study programs, with non-tuition aid of up to $1,500 per semester or $1,000 per quarter for performing at least 150 hours per semester or 100 hours per quarter of community or volunteer service.

 - Access to Competitive Cal Grant for AB 540 students: The Budget removes statutory language limiting AB 540 students’ access to the competitive Cal Grant program.
+This action will allow AB 540 students the same opportunity at a competitive Cal Grant as other students.

 - Summer Aid for UC and CSU students: The Budget includes $4 million to UC and $6 million to CSU to waive summer tuition and fees for students eligible to receive state financial aid.
 This program will be suspended in 2021-22.